Are you driving to a relative’s house for the Thanksgiving holiday?

 I hope everyone has a happy and safe Thanksgiving.
 If you are in an accident, we are here to help you get your vehicle repaired or totaled quickly, put you into a rental car, recommend doctors and make sure you get the medical treatment you need to stop hurting, file on your personal injury protection coverage, help you process your health insurance claims, assist with workers compensation, Medicare, and Medicaid coverage, provide financial assistance if necessary, then fight to get you the compensation you deserve and help reduce your balances you may owe to hospitals and medical providers.

-Our office will be closed early on Wednesday and reopen on Monday so my staff can enjoy time with their families.
+Our office will be closed early today and reopen on Monday so my staff can enjoy time with their families.

 Have a happy Thanksgiving!